opensfw/opensfw.github.io/index.md

 ---
-title: About Project
+title: About OpenSFW
-layout: home
+layout: about
+nav_order: 1
 ---

 # Open Spec for Frameworks (OpenSFW)